 (B) The project shall focus on enhancing P-16 education and workforce development in the field of health information and imaging technology through such activities as increased academic intervention in related areas of study, after-school and summer intervention programs, tutoring, career and job fairs and other promotional and recruitment activities, externships, professional development, field trips, academic competitions, development of related specialized study modules, development of honors programs, and development and enhancement of dual high school and college enrollment programs.

-(C) Project participants shall include Clark-Shawnee local school district, Springfield city school district, Greene county career center, Clark state community college, Central state university, Wright state university, Cedarville university, Wittenberg university, the university of Dayton, and private employers in the health information and imaging technology industry in the vicinity of Clark, Greene, and Montgomery counties, selected by the board of regents.
+(C) Project participants shall include Clark-Shawnee local school district, Springfield city school district, Greene county career center, Clark state community college, Central state university, Wright state university, Cedarville university, Wittenberg university, the university of Dayton, and private employers in the health information and imaging technology industry in the vicinity of Clark, Greene, and Montgomery counties, selected by the chancellor.

-For the third year of the project, the board of regents may add as participants the Dayton city school district and Xenia city school district.
+For the third year of the project, the chancellor may add as participants the Dayton city school district and Xenia city school district.

 (D) Wittenberg university shall be the lead coordinating agent and Clark state community college shall be the fiscal agent for the project.

-(E) The board of regents shall create an advisory council made up of representatives of the participating entities to coordinate, monitor, and evaluate the project.
-The advisory council shall submit an annual activity report to the board of regents by a date specified by the board of regents.
+(E) The chancellor shall create an advisory council made up of representatives of the participating entities to coordinate, monitor, and evaluate the project.
+The advisory council shall submit an annual activity report to the chancellor by a date specified by the chancellor.